neelm0703/SafetyNet/README.md

 ```

 ## Contributors
-This project was created jointly by Seiya Muterja and Neel Mehta
+This project was created jointly by Seiya Mutreja and Neel Mehta